What is it? – Medical Definition

-Patients may be concerned about the possibility of an underlying pathology and, when appropriate, reassurance and an explanation of the mechanism of menstrual pain may be helpful.
+Patients may be concerned about the possibility of the underlying pathology, and, when appropriate, reassurance and an explanation of the mechanism of menstrual pain may be helpful.

 Therefore, patients should be informed of this relationship and assisted in any attempt to quit smoking.

-Complementary and alternative medicines – several dietary supplements and herbal remedies have been suggested, but there is insufficient evidence to recommend any of them.
+Complementary and alternative medicines – several dietary supplements and herbal remedies have been suggested, but there is insufficient evidence to recommend any.

 Treatment for Dysmenorrhea

-For intractable pain of unknown origin, laparoscopic presacral neurectomy or uterosacral nerve ablation has been effective in some patients for a period of 12 months.
+For intractable pain of unknown origin, laparoscopic presacral neurectomy or uterosacral nerve ablation has been effective in some patients for 12 months.

-If the woman with dysmenorrhea does not want to conceive, hormonal contraception can be suggested.
-Ovarian suppression seems to control cyclic pelvic pain, whether caused by endometriosis or not.
+If the woman with Dysmenorrhea does not want to conceive, hormonal contraception can be suggested.
+Ovarian suppression seems to control cyclic pelvic pain, whether caused by endometriosis.

 Combined hormonal contraception is often used.

-Despite the common use of oral treatment in the treatment of dysmenorrhea (and the orientation of the Faculty of Sexual and Reproductive Health indicating that it can be used for this purpose of menarche), the previous evidence has not been conclusive, due to the lack of randomized controlled trials.
+Despite the everyday use of oral treatment in the treatment of Dysmenorrhea (and the orientation of the Faculty of Sexual and Reproductive Health indicating that it can be used for this purpose of menarche), the previous evidence has not been conclusive due to the lack of randomized controlled trials.

-However, it can also be used to increase the duration of the cycle by tricycle and, therefore, reduce the frequency of menstruation and, therefore, the symptoms.
+However, it can also be used to increase the duration of the cycle by tricycle and reduce the frequency of menstruation and, therefore, the symptoms.

 Oral contraception with progestin alone can also be used.

-Depo-medroxyprogesterone acetate (Depo-Provera®) is also sometimes used, as many women become amenorrheic within a year of starting treatment.
+Depo-medroxyprogesterone acetate (Depo-Provera®) is sometimes used, as many women become amenorrheic within a year of treatment.

 It could also be considered, even in teenagers.
-Neither the 52 mg of LNG-IUS (Mirena®) nor the new 13.5 mg LNG-IUS (Jaydess®) are authorized for the treatment of dysmenorrhea; Jaydess® is less likely than Mirena® to lead to amenorrhea.
+Neither the 52 mg of LNG-IUS (Mirena®) nor the new 13.5 mg LNG-IUS (Jaydess®) is authorized for the treatment of Dysmenorrhea; Jaydess® is less likely than Mirena® to lead to amenorrhea.

-Danazol is rarely used now and only under the supervision of the specialist in the treatment of severe refractory cases.
+Danazol is rarely used now and only under the supervision of a specialist in the treatment of severe refractory cases.